-The following table lists the drinking water contaminants detected during the 2018 calendar year.
+The following table lists the drinking water contaminants detected during the 2019 calendar year.
 In order to ensure that tap water is safe to drink, the California State Water Resources Control Board, Division of Drinking Water prescribes regulations, which limit the amount of certain contaminants in water provided by public water systems.
 We treat our water according to the Board's regulations.
 The California Department of Public Health's Food and Drug Branch regulations establish limits for contaminants in bottled water, which must provide the same protection for the public.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.

 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hotline (1-800-426-4791).
-The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing done January 1-December 31, 2018.
-The State requires us to monitor for certain contaminants are not expected to vary significantly from year to year.
+Unless otherwise noted, the data presented in this table is from testing done January 1-December 31, 2019.
+The State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than a year old.